REPUTATION CASE STUDIES

-A person of stature can usually earn a Wikipedia page if she or he is well-known, or has a degree of notoriety whose accomplishments can be verified with references.
-Wikipedia pages without these things get deleted in short order.
-Our client was well known, but did not quite have the level of documented notoriety we felt was needed to earn a Wikipedia entry.
+A person of stature can usually earn a Wikipedia page if she or he is well-known, or has a degree of notability whose accomplishments can be verified with references.
+Wikipedia pages without good sources get deleted in short order.
+Our client was well known, but didn't have the level of documented notability we felt was needed to earn a Wikipedia entry.
 So we created some.

-Our relationships enabled us to locate the perfect Forbes author.
-But before the Forbes author could be approached, our client needed something newsworthy to act as a launchpad for the eventual story.
+Our relationships enabled us to locate a Forbes writer that was perfect for the job.
+But before he could be approached, our client needed something newsworthy to act as a launchpad for the eventual story.
 We worked with our client to create a story and an accompanying press release.
-We then launched it, garnered social media praise, and provided the press release as the kernel needed for a story we constructed for the Forbes author.
-The author wrote the story according to Forbes's own journalistic guidelines, and it was published.
+We launched it, garnered social media praise, and used the press release as the kernel needed for a great story.
+The author wrote the article according to Forbes's own journalistic guidelines, and was published.

-We then arranged the development of a few more third-party articles.
-Within a reasonably short period of time, we had enough reference material to create the Wikipedia page.
+We similarly arranged the development of a few more third-party articles, and soon had enough reference material to populate a Wikipedia page.

-We worked with a Wikipedia author to develop a basic, honest, and relevant profile using existing and recently created third-party content as reference material for the Wikipedia page.
-Wiki pages are publicly editable and must always be created with that, and the highest standards, in mind.
+To do this, we worked with a Wikipedia writer to develop a basic, honest, and relevant profile using existing and recently created third-party content as reference material for the Wikipedia page.
+Wiki pages are publicly editable and must always be created with that fact, and the highest journalistic standards, in mind.
 All content must be verifiable and true.
-We succeeded in creating a Wikipedia page, Wiki Commons image, content, and more.
+We succeeded in creating a Wikipedia page, Wiki Commons images, content, and more.

 With the publication of the Forbes article and others, the Wikipedia page, and online images, search results began to change.
-We then moved on to strengthening their LinkedIn, Facebook, and Twitter pages.
+Our next step was to strengthen our client's LinkedIn, Facebook, and Twitter pages.
 At this point, the Knowledge Graph had not yet made its debut.
-We revisited Wikipedia, linked the new and existing web properties, press and social media, and then moved to create meta data.
+We revisited Wikipedia, linked the new and existing web properties, press, and social media, and then moved to create meta data.

-Meta data is data that describes other data.
-It summarizes information about data and makes it easier for search engines to verify the right information to include in many places.
-We began to implement meta data into websites we created for our client in order to get the information contained therein indexed by search engines more effectively.
-We also worked with websites seldom seen by people, but key to the operation of search engines that describe relationships between data.
-In essence, we used those sites to draw road maps between the Wikipedia page and other data relevant to our client.
-Google followed the breadcrumbs we had laid out.
-Voila, the Knowledge Graph appeared!
+In short, meta data is data that describes other data.
+It summarizes information about a chunk of content (like a web page), and makes it easier for search engines to verify the right information to include in many places.
+Meta data is usually invisible to human visitors, meant only to guide Google bots in their voyage across the internet.
+At this point in this reputation campaign, we began to implement meta data into websites we created for our client so that the information contained therein could be indexed by search engines more effectively.
+We also worked with websites specifically designed to describe relationships between data.
+Seldom seen by people, these are key to the operations of search engines.
+We used those sites to draw road maps between the Wikipedia page and other content relevant to our client.
+Google followed the breadcrumbs we had laid out, and eventually... voila!
+The Knowledge Panel appeared!

-Bloomberg, NYT and Ripoff Report had by this point all moved lower on the first page of search results.
+The problem pages -- Bloomberg, New York Times, and Ripoff Report -- had by this point all moved down on the first page of search results.
 They had been replaced by the Forbes article, Wikipedia, the corporate leadership page from the parent corporation, an image bar depicting images we had placed on various sites of our client, and more.
 But the negatives, while far less visible, still existed on the page.
-Ripoff Report was faltering between page one and two over time.
-By working to create the graph, we created an entire ecosystem of relevant content that was engineered to succeed.
+Ripoff Report was fluctuating between pages one and two.
+By working to create the Knowledge Panel, we had created an entire ecosystem of relevant content that was engineered to succeed.